SCLW/Circuitry-Based-Sound/readme.md

 f = 0.72/RC

 However, manufacturing tolerances of all involved parts make it difficult to achieve exact results based on the formula.
+Since the field of application is artistic sound production, circuits should be evaluated by ear.

 ## CMOS Experimenter Board

 The above example is documented in the IC's data sheet.
-It's recommendable to use data sheets for all components used in projects.
+It's recommendable to use data sheets for all active components used in projects.
 Experiment!
 Other examples to control the frequency can be a photoresistor, force-sensitive resistor (FSR) or flex sensor.

 ## Authors